jayo39/CodeBank/README.md

 ## Features

 - Share and save code snippets with ease.
+- Manage and like posts.
+- Follow users and view their uploads.
 - Manage users and posts through administrative tools.
-- Follow users and like posts.

 ## Technologies Used